yR-DEV/StreamSummary/README.md

 - ~~Set up graph controller to pull the X most recent ticks from the mongo collection and display them accordingly.~~~
     * ~~I feel like I am going to have to refactor the code I write for this.~~
 - Figure out why the initial and subsequent API calls are being executed twice.
-- ~~Should I use async promises for my mongoose database interactions...?~~
+- ~~Should I use an external library for async promises for my mongoose database interactions...?~~
+- Organize the `.find({}).sort{"_id": 1}.limit(10?)` query returned to the front end so it's ready for the rendering of the graph
+    * Can I have a break in the y-axis (significantly more viewers then channels live) ?

 ## Things to learn